 Lock with strike plate:

 For installing a door lock, you need to attach the “strike”, a metal plate, to your door jam.
 This strike plate receives the bolt and holds it firmly.
 For installing this strike, you need to use 3-inch screws as long screws attach the strike firmly to the door frame and jamb.
 While buying, it is recommended to choose a lock with a reinforced strike plate with offset screw holes so that extra-long screws and reinforced plates can protect against strong pounding.

 Key is the first and foremost thing to consider while purchasing any type of security system.
 You cannot unlock the door lock without a key being inserting the right key into the cylinder.
-Therefore, you need to focus on the key control system and policy while choosing any types of door locks.
+Therefore, you need to focus on the key control system and policy while choosing any type of door locks.